-The width of the pyramidal cell layer in the areas CA1, CA3 and the width of granule cell layer in both blades of the gyrus dentatus was smaller in experimental animals than in controls in all age groups (Tab.
-1, ANOVA $p \le 0.0001$).
-There were no apparent differences in the size of the pyramidal and granular cells between the control and experimental animals (Fig. 4, 5, 6).
+The width of the pyramidal cell layer in the areas CA1, CA3 and width of the granule cell layer in both blades of the gyrus dentatus was smaller in experimental animals than in controls in all age groups (Table 1, ANOVA $p \le 0.0001$ ).
+There were no apparent differences in the size of pyramidal and granular cells between the control and experimental animals (Figs 4, 5 and 6).